mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

   </a>
 </div>

-#### Configure your own Praefect PostgreSQL server
+#### Praefect HA PostgreSQL third-party solution

-As noted elsewhere in this guide, currently a third party PostgreSQL solution for Praefect's database is recommended if aiming for full High Availability.
+[As noted](#configure-praefect-postgresql), a third-party PostgreSQL solution for Praefect's database is recommended if aiming for full High Availability.

-There are many third party solutions for PostgreSQL HA.
-Note that the solution selected must have the following to work with Praefect:
+There are many third-party solutions for PostgreSQL HA.
+The solution selected must have the following to work with Praefect:

-- For HA the solution must have a static IP for all connections that doesn't change on failover
+- A static IP for all connections that doesn't change on failover.
-- [`LISTEN`](https://www.postgresql.org/docs/12/sql-listen.html) SQL functionality must be supported
+- [`LISTEN`](https://www.postgresql.org/docs/12/sql-listen.html) SQL functionality must be supported.

 Examples of the above could include [Google's Cloud SQL](https://cloud.google.com/sql/docs/postgres/high-availability#normal) or [Amazon RDS](https://aws.amazon.com/rds/).

+Once the database is set up, follow the [post configuration](#praefect-postgresql-post-configuration).

 #### Praefect PostgreSQL post-configuration

-After the Praefect PostgreSQL server has been set up you'll then need to configure the User and Database for Praefect to use.
+After the Praefect PostgreSQL server has been set up, you'll then need to configure the user and database for Praefect to use.

-We recommend the user be named `praefect` and the database `praefect_production` and these can be configured as standard in PostgreSQL.
+We recommend the user be named `praefect` and the database `praefect_production`, and these can be configured as standard in PostgreSQL.
-The password for the user is the same as the one you configured earlier - `<praefect_postgresql_password>`.
+The password for the user is the same as the one you configured earlier as `<praefect_postgresql_password>`.

-An example of how this would work with a Omnibus GitLab PostgreSQL set up is below.
+This is how this would work with a Omnibus GitLab PostgreSQL setup:

 1. SSH in to the Praefect PostgreSQL node.
 1. Connect to the PostgreSQL server with administrative access.
    The `gitlab-psql` user should be used here for this as it's added by default in Omnibus.
    The database `template1` is used because it is created by default on all PostgreSQL servers.